komapper/komapper.github.io/content/en/docs/Quickstart/_index.md

 - komapper-dialect-h2-jdbc: This module is necessary to connect to the H2 Database Engine.
 - komapper-processor: A module to generate code at compile-time.
 Note that they are declared using the keyword `ksp`.
   The `ksp` keyword is provided by the Kotlin Symbol Processing API plugin.

-In the `kotlin` block, we tell Gradle that the generated code should be treated as source code.

 ### Source code {#source-code}